lessp/fs/README.md

 # Fs

-`Fs` aims to expose a simpler filesystem interface for OCaml.
+`Fs` aims to expose a simple filesystem interface for OCaml.

 ## Installation